Energy, Power and Resistance in A Level Physics AS

 Efficiency in Electrical Systems

 Efficiency is a measure of how much input energy is converted into useful output energy.
-It can be calculated using:
+It can be calculated using the formula:

 Conclusion

-Understanding energy, power, and resistance is crucial for analyzing electrical circuits.
-Mastery of these concepts allows students to apply their knowledge in practical situations and prepares them for further studies in physics.
+Understanding the relationships between energy, power, and resistance is crucial for analyzing electrical circuits.
+Mastery of these concepts enables students to solve complex problems and apply their knowledge in practical situations.

 Worked Example

-Problem: A resistor with a resistance of 10 Ω has a current of 2 A flowing through it.
+Problem: A resistor of resistance 10 ohms has a current of 2 A flowing through it.
 Calculate the voltage across the resistor and the power dissipated.

 Solution: